manggic/cpp-Tutorial/readme.md

 * short int - 16 bit ( 2 byte )
 * long int - 64 bit ( 8 byte )
 * char - 8 bit ( 1 byte )
+* we can have 2 diff func with same name in cpp

 ### Pointer